BiocPy/.github/profile/README.md

 ## Installation

-All packages in the `BiocPy` ecosystem are published to Python's Package Index - [PyPI](https://pypi.org/).

-`BiocPy` is a wrapper package that installs all packages in the ecosystem
+All packages in the `BiocPy` ecosystem are published to [PyPI](https://pypi.org/). `biocpy` is a wrapper that installs the core packages

 ```sh
 pip install biocpy
 ```

 Packages can also be installed individually.
-Checkout package docs for installation instructions.
+Checkout docs for installation instructions.